w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to teach the learning outcomes:

-* Show examples of mechanisms to bypass blocks of repeated content, such as a link at the top of the page and the use of expandable and collapsible components.
+* Show examples of methods to bypass blocks of repeated content, such as a link at the top of the page and the use of expandable and collapsible components.
 Explain that navigating through sets of repeated blocks of content using only the tab key is time consuming.
-For examples on how to provide a mechanism to bypass blocks of repeated content, see the following techniques:
+For examples on how to provide a method to bypass blocks of repeated content, see the following techniques:
   * [G1: Adding a link at the top of each page that goes directly to the main content area](https://www.w3.org/WAI/WCAG21/Techniques/general/G1.html),
   * [G123: Adding a link at the beginning of a block of repeated content to go to the end of the block](https://www.w3.org/WAI/WCAG21/Techniques/general/G123.html), and
   * [G124: Adding links at the top of the page to each area of the content](https://www.w3.org/WAI/WCAG21/Techniques/general/G124.html).